 Pont Neuf Paris Image of Pont Neuf and Eiffel Tower at night Paris France

-Welcome to my guide to the Pont Neuf Paris, the oldest bridge in Paris and one of the city’s most famous landmarks.
+The elegant 17th-century Pont Neuf Paris is the oldest bridge in the French capital, and one of the city’s most famous landmarks.

 My Pont Neuf Paris guide delves into the history of Paris’ oldest bridge, suggests things to see and do on and around the bridge and also offers tips on some of the best places to visit nearby.